-3.1.
+3.2.
 Role of Senior Management

-- 3.1.1.
-Senior management, which shall include Managing Director / Chief Executive Officer / Chief Financial Officer Principal Officer shall be responsible for developing an adequate, effective and efficient internal control framework that identifies, measures, monitors and controls all risks faced by the Company. - 3.1.2.
-It should maintain an organisational structure that clearly assigns responsibility, authority and reporting relationships and ensures that delegated responsibilities are effectively carried out. - 3.1.3.
-Senior Management should inform the internal audit function of new developments, initiatives, projects, products and operational changes and ensure that all associated risks, known and anticipated, are identified and communicated at an early stage. - 3.1.4.
-Senior management should be accountable for ensuring that timely and appropriate actions are taken on all internal audit findings and recommendations. - 3.1.5.
+- 3.2.1.
+Senior management, which shall include Managing Director / Chief Executive Officer / Chief Financial Officer Principal Officer shall be responsible for developing an adequate, effective and efficient internal control framework that identifies, measures, monitors and controls all risks faced by the Company. - 3.2.2.
+It should maintain an organisational structure that clearly assigns responsibility, authority and reporting relationships and ensures that delegated responsibilities are effectively carried out. - 3.2.3.
+Senior management should be accountable to recommend timely and appropriate actions for all internal audit findings and recommendations. - 3.2.4.
 Development of an effective internal control function that identifies, measures, monitors and reports all risks faced.
-It shall ensure that appropriate action is taken on the internal audit findings within given timelines and status on closure of Internal audit reports is placed before the Board - 3.1.6.
-The senior management is responsible for establishing a comprehensive and independent internal audit function which should promote accountability and transparency.
-It shall ensure that the RBIA Function is adequately staffed with skilled personnel of right aptitude and attitude who are periodically trained to update their knowledge, skill and competencies - 3.1.7.
-Senior management should ensure that the head of internal audit has the necessary resources viz. staffs, financial tools and otherwise, available to carry out his or her duties commensurate with the annual internal audit plan, scope and budget approved by the audit committee, thereby enabling the auditors to carry out their assignments with objectivity. - 3.1.8. consolidated position of major risks faced by the organization shall be presented at least annually to the Board, based on inputs from all forms of audit
+It shall ensure that appropriate action is taken on the internal audit findings within given timelines and status on closure of Internal audit reports is placed before the Board. - 3.2.5.
+Senior management should ensure that the head of internal audit has the necessary resources viz. staffs, financial tools and otherwise, available to carry out his or her duties commensurate with the annual internal audit plan, scope and budget approved by the audit committee, thereby enabling the auditors to carry out their assignments with objectivity.

-3.2.
+3.3.
 Head of Internal Audit